 Tip #1 Research the market value of the vehicle

-Repossessed cars are sold thru bidding.
+Repossessed cars are sold through bidding.
 It has its minimum selling price, and whoever bids the highest will take home the vehicle.
-It’s wise to thoroughly research the car before you make a bid, as this could make or break the deal.
-You don’t want to overpay a car on its current value.
+It’s wise to thoroughly research the car before bidding, as this could make or break the deal.
+You don’t want to overpay a vehicle on its current value.

 Tip #2 Bring a mechanic during the actual inspection